alexandros-georgantas/xsweet-microservice/README.md

 When the service is up by executing `docker exec -it <name_of_the_xsweet_server_container> yarn create:client`.
 The above will produce a valid pair of clientId and clientSecret

+## Flags

+This service runs a single pipeline of XSweet scripts.
+However, there are a few flags that can be set to change post-processing behavior.
+Pass these as keys in the body of the request to the service.

+ - **useMath**: if this is `true`, this will try to convert any WMF files to MathML - if MathType has been used in Word, equations will be stored as binary WMF files.
+Not all WMF files are Mathtype.
+By default, this isn't run.
+ - **useBox**: if this is `true`, paragraph elements with a `data-style` attribute coming out of XSweet will be wrapped in `<aside class="short note">`, which works with the OEN tools in Wax.
+If this isn't run, the attribute will be passed through, though it will probably be stripped out by Wax.

 ## Mathtype

 This uses a Ruby gem to decode binary MathType files that are found inside of the DOCX file; otherwise, these files would be output as WMF files, which can't be viewed by a browser.
 Not all WMF files are MathType.